Open-MSS/MSS/docs/usage.rst

 KML Overlay Docking Widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The TopView has a docking widget that allows the visualization of KML files on top of the map.
-This feature
+Check out kml_guide for
-currently does not support all features of KML, for example, external resources such as images are not supported.
+more information.
+Some example KML files are located at :
-Some example KML files are located at :download:`docs/samples/kml/line.kml <samples/kml/line.kml>` and
+:download:`docs/samples/kml/line.kml <samples/kml/line.kml>` and
 :download:`docs/samples/kml/folder.kml <samples/kml/folder.kml>`.